wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-dotnet-backend-windows-store-dotnet-get-started.md

 [AZURE.INCLUDE [mobile-services-selector-get-started](../includes/mobile-services-selector-get-started.md)]
 &nbsp;

->[AZURE.TIP] If you are new to mobile development using Windows Azure, [get started with Azure Mobile Apps](/documentation/articles/app-service-mobile-dotnet-backend-windows-store-dotnet-get-started-preview) instead of Azure Mobile Services; this gives you [additional advantages](/documentation/articles/app-service-mobile-value-prop-migration-from-mobile-services-preview).
+>[AZURE.TIP] If you are new to mobile development using Windows Azure, [get started with Azure Mobile Apps](/documentation/articles/app-service-mobile-dotnet-backend-windows-store-dotnet-get-started-preview) instead of Azure Mobile Services; Mobile Apps gives you [additional advantages](/documentation/articles/app-service-mobile-value-prop-migration-from-mobile-services-preview).

 This tutorial shows you how to add a cloud-based backend service to a universal Windows app using Azure Mobile Services.
 Universal Windows app solutions include projects for both Windows Store 8.1 and Windows Phone Store 8.1 apps and a common shared project.
 For more information, see [Build universal Windows apps that target Windows and Windows Phone](http://msdn.microsoft.com/zh-cn/library/windows/apps/xaml/dn609832.aspx).